Javeria Khan Announces Retirement From International Cricket - UrduPoint

 Javeria also captained Pakistan women’s team in 17 ODIs and 16 T20Is.
 Among the 16 T20Is, she captained the side in two editions (2018 and 2020) of ICC Women’s T20 World Cups.

-The 35-year-old Karachi born player also participated in the PCB Level 2 Cricket Coach course held in August last year in Lahore.
+The 35-year-old Karachi-born player also participated in the Pakistan Cricket Board (PCB) Level 2 Cricket Coach course held in August last year in Lahore.

-Javeria Khan said: "I want to call it a day and announce my retirement, however, I will be available for league cricket.
-I am grateful to the unwavering support I received throughout my career.
-I want to thank my family, teammates, the Pakistan Cricket board, my department ZTBL for their support and guidance at each step, and my fans whose appreciation was instrumental in bringing out the best in me.”
+Javeria Khan said: “I want to call it a day and announce my retirement, however, I will be available for league cricket.
+I am grateful for the unwavering support I received throughout my career.
+I want to thank my family, teammates, for the Pakistan Cricket Board, my department Zarai Taraqiati Bank Ltd (ZTBL) for their support and guidance at each step, and my fans whose appreciation was instrumental in bringing out the best in me.

-“As Javeria announces her retirement, we reflect on her remarkable career and services she has rendered for Pakistan cricket.
-We thank her for her untiring commitment and wish her all the success in her future endeavours.”
+“As Javeria announces her retirement, we reflect on her remarkable career and the services she has rendered for Pakistan cricket.
+We thank her for her untiring commitment and wish her all the success in her future endeavors”, Tania maintained.

 Recent Stories